gbirke/lebenplusplus/content/post/2022-05-09-dependencies-in-phpunit-tests.md

 adding more features and dependencies in external services:

 - a validation service to prevent spam and offensive user names,
-- a moderation service where the use case notfies people with administrative privileges that they have to activate the user,
+- a moderation service where the use case notifies people with administrative privileges that they have to activate the user,
 - a payment service that needs to be notified to prepare the membership subscriptions of the user.

-You could argue that now would be a good time to introduce an [event-sourcing][10] architecture that decouples the user creation from user-adjacent services, but let's assume that introducting such an architecture would be too much effort at the moment and you still want to improve your tests.
+You could argue that now would be a good time to introduce an [event-sourcing][10] architecture that decouples the user creation from user-adjacent services, but let's assume that introducing such an architecture would be too much effort at the moment and you still want to improve your tests.
 Look at how verbose the test setup has become: